protikb/fraud_detection/README.md

 # fraud_detection
-Using RNN to train and test a model to predict fraudulent credit  card transaction.
-Used Kaggle dataset
+Using RNN to train and test a model to predict fraudulent credit  card transactions.

 #how to use the model:
 1. Download the dataset called creditcard.csv from the link https://www.kaggle.com/dalpozz/creditcardfraud